The Code of Professional Responsibility and Rules & Procedures

 C3.1 — Confidential Information

-All information relating to a patient’s identity, background, condition, treatment or management plan or any other information relating to the ABC Credential Holder/patient relationship is, and shall always remain, confidential and may not be communicated to any person or entity who is not providing direct medical care to the patient without the prior written consent of the patient or patient’s legal guardian.
+All information relating to a patient’s identity, background, condition, treatment or management plan and/or any other information relating to the ABC Credential Holder/patient relationship is, and shall always remain, confidential and may not be communicated to any person or entity who is not providing direct medical care to the patient without the prior written consent of the patient or patient’s legal guardian.

 All patient information derived in a work place from a working relationship relating to any patient shall be held and always remain confidential by all parties unless written permission to release the information is obtained from the patient or patient’s legal guardian.
-No patient documentation shall be removed, copied or transferred by any ABC Credential Holder.
+No patient information shall be removed, copied or transferred by any ABC Credential Holder.
 The confidentiality requirements set forth in this Code shall be strictly adhered to by all ABC Credential Holders unless: (i) required otherwise by law or valid court order or subpoena; (ii) it becomes necessary to disclose such information to protect the welfare of the patient or the community or (iii) confidential information must be disclosed to the Committee in connection with a valid complaint regarding a patient and an ABC Credential Holder in accordance with and pursuant to this Code.
 In such an event, any disclosure of confidential information shall be in accordance with applicable legal requirements.

 C3.2 — Care

 The ABC Credential Holder shall use all reasonable efforts to meet the patient’s orthotic, prosthetic and pedorthic needs.
-Upon accepting an individual for orthotic, prosthetic or pedorthic services (Services), the ABC Credential Holder shall assume the responsibility for performing the tasks associated with Patient Evaluation, Formulation of the Treatment Plan, Implementation of the Treatment Plan, Continuation of the Treatment Plan, Practice Management, and Promotion of the Profession, all within the scope of practice of the discipline(s) in which he/she/it are credentialed or privileged and as described in all ABC Practice Analyses, ABC Facility Accreditation Standards and the ABC Orthotic, Prosthetic and Pedorthic Scope of Practice (Scope of Practice), as they may be amended.
+Upon accepting an individual for orthotic, prosthetic or pedorthic services (Services), the ABC Credential Holder shall assume the responsibility for performing the tasks associated with Patient Evaluation, Formulation of the Treatment Plan, Implementation of the Treatment Plan, Continuation of the Treatment Plan, Practice Management, and Promotion of Professional Practice, all within the scope of practice of the discipline(s) in which he/she/it are credentialed or privileged and as described in all ABC Practice Analyses, ABC Facility Accreditation Standards and the ABC Orthotic, Prosthetic and Pedorthic Scope of Practice (Scope of Practice), as they may be amended.

 C3.3 — Records